 - Blurred vision

 - Feeling like a foreign body is in the eye(s) or an urge to rub the eye(s)

-Usually diagnose the condition based on examination of the eyes and the history of that illness.
+Usually Diagnosis is based on examination of the eyes and the history of that illness.
 Sometimes, a swab has to be taken from the eye – especially if there is no improvement on standard treatment.

 In some cases that are severe or do not respond to treatment, you may need to see an ophthalmologist.

 Physical examination reveals peripheral injection of the bulbar Conjunctival vessels.
 In children, possible systemic symptoms include sore throat or fever, if the conjunctivitis is suspected of being of adenoviral origin.

 Lymphocytes are predominant in stained smears of Conjunctival scrapings if conjunctivitis is caused by a virus.
 Polymorph nuclear cells predominate if conjunctivitis is due to bacteria; eosinophils, if it’s allergy related.
 Culture and sensitivity tests indentify the causative bacterial organisms and indicate appropriate antibiotic therapy in conventional medicine.